andrewdstrain/Tasky/README.md

 3. Change the `RECAPTCHA_PUBLIC_KEY` variable to your public key.
 4. Change the `RECAPTCHA_PRIVATE_KEY` variable to your private key.
 5. If you want to use SSL, change the `RECAPTCHA_USE_SSL` variable to True.

-### Windows 10
-Tasky was developed on macOS 10.15.
-It was tested on macOS 10.15 and Debian 10.3 (Buster).
-I was not able to get it to work on Windows 10 because pip would not install the `distutils` package.
-It might work using [cygwin](https://www.cygwin.com/) but I haven't tried it.

-If you want to try it out on Debian 10, you can get the [image](https://www.osboxes.org/debian/) and run it on [VirtualBox](https://www.virtualbox.org/).